-• Participants understand that they have access to medical interpreters, signers, and TDD/TTY services to facilitate communication without cost to them.
+Participants understand that they have access to medical interpreters, signers, and TDD/TTY services to facilitate communication without cost to them.
 Participants or their representatives may request an interpreter be assigned to accompany them to any covered service.
 When the Participant has identified the need to have an interpreter accompany them to their appointment, the PA Health & Wellness Participant Services Representative can make the arrangements for the Participant with the designee vendor.
 Recipients or their representatives can contact Participant Services for a list of translation vendors in their area.
 Participant Services can access the use of the Language Services, TDD telephone line or the hearing-impaired relay service to assist in this matter.

 - Medical care is provided with consideration of the Participant's race/ethnicity and language and its impact/influence on the Participant's health or illness. - Office staff that routinely interact with Participants have access to and participate in Cultural Competency training and development. - Office staff responsible for data collection make reasonable attempts to collect race and language information from the Participant.
-Staff will also explain race/ethnicity categories to a Participant so that the Participant is able to identify the race/ethnicity of themselves and their children. - Treatment plans are developed with consideration of the Participant's race, country of origin, native language, social class, religion, mental and physical abilities, heritage, culture, age, gender, sexual orientation, and other characteristics that may influence the Participant's perspective on healthcare. - Office sites have posted and printed materials in English and Spanish, and other prevalent non-English languages required by the Pennsylvania Department of Health.
+Staff will also explain race/ethnicity categories to a Participant so that the Participant is able to identify the race/ethnicity of themselves and their children. - Treatment plans are developed with consideration of the Participant's race, country of origin, native language, social class, religion, mental and physical abilities, heritage, culture, age, gender, sexual orientation, and other characteristics that may influence the Participant's perspective on healthcare. - Office sites have posted and printed materials in English and Spanish, and other prevalent non-English languages required by the Pennsylvania Department of Health. - In order to help us deliver more culturally sensitive care by better understanding our provider demographics, providers may contact Provider Services at 1-844-626-6813 to let us know the languages in which you are fluent, what language services are available through your practice, or your race and ethnicity. - To obtain an interpreter for a PA Health & Wellness participant, call Participant Services at 1-844-626-6813.
+Participants have access to interpreter services 24/7, at no cost to them.